 How to Cope

 So how should brands and retailers respond to shoppers acting with a mindset like this?
 Think about these points:

 - Shoppers seeking comfort and convenience are less likely to jump over barriers to purchase.
 Optimize your buying experience to make it easy for them to spend with already-open wallets.

 - Certainty is a hot commodity with shoppers.
 If you make promises regarding product quality, shipping and delivery times, or customer service, you need to give the shopper reason to be certain that you’ll keep them.
 When people are uncertain, they scrutinize more deeply for flaws.

 - Empathize with your customers.
 They need to feel as though you’re on their team and understand their struggles.
 Your topline numbers may make it seem like these are the Roaring 20’s again, but shoppers just aren’t in that mood.
 Read the room before you publish your marketing copy.

 We’re committed to helping brands navigate 2022’s challenges and prepare for the next big spending season.
 If you’re interested in learning how, we’d love to talk.

 Clayton Southerly is the Marketing Communications Manager at Alter Agents, a strategic market research consultancy based in Los Angeles.
 He works with a team of super-smart researchers to translate data into actionable recommendations, build products, and get executives excited about insights that help them reach their target audiences.
+Prior to his time in the market research industry, Clayton did a stint in product development and media analysis at Bulletin Intelligence, designing and delivering information products for the White House and Fortune 500 brands.
 When he’s not building comms strategy and creating content, Clayton enjoys sitting on the beach, cooking, and traveling.